SSBhadoriya/Record_CRUD/README.md

 3. MySQL for Database related operation like store and retreive.
 4. Session management concept.
 5. Closing and Sweet Alert.
-6. Login and Logut safety locks.
+6. Login and Logout safety locks.